 School Highlights

-- 15+ business partners offer field trips, mentoring, mock interviews, résumé writing, job shadows, paid internships, and apprenticeships
+• 15+ business partners offering field trips, mentoring, mock interviews, résumé writing, job shadows, paid internships, and apprenticeships

-- Learning environment develops compassionate, tolerant, and respectful human beings who value cultural diversity and contribute to the community through service-learning opportunities
+• Learning environment that develops compassionate, tolerant, and respectful human beings who value cultural diversity and contribute to the community through service-learning opportunities

-- Waggener graduates begin postsecondary endeavors with nationally recognized industry certification and internship experience.
+• Opportunities for Waggener graduates to begin postsecondary endeavors with nationally recognized industry certification and internship experience

 Quick Facts